U1 to J1

 • vaccination protection

-The U examinations help to detect diseases or developmental delays early.
-Through timely treatment or special promotion, possible consequences for health can be prevented or at least reduced.
-In adolescence, another preventive examination, the J1, is added.
+The U-examinations help to detect illnesses or developmental delays at an early stage.
+Timely treatment or special support can prevent or at least reduce possible health consequences.
+In adolescence, a further preventive examination, the J1, is added.

-Be sure to take advantage of the opportunity for early detection for your child!
+Make sure you take the opportunity of early detection for your child!

 During these appointments, the pediatrician will also take time for a medical consultation.
 You can get advice on uncertainties and concerns about development, nutrition, sleep problems or accident prevention.

-In addition, you can get more information about local support services such as Early Help or parent-child services.
+In addition, you will receive further information on local support services such as early help or parent-child services.

-• U1 examination: First check directly after birth
+• U1 examination: First check immediately after birth

 The U1 takes place directly after birth.
 The main focus here is on all vital functions in the newborn.